iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___15.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.goodsam.responder 4 reviews"/>
 </p>

+> App keeps stopping, despite setting the two "don't kill me" optimization settings under Battery.
+Symptom is on-duty persistent notification disappears, then no tasks until I re-run the app.<br> :date: __2021-07-18 11:48:22__

 > Not sure who can help me but I am getting alarms about community task but there is some issue with app.
 It is just showing running logo but so not let me accept or reject task.<br> :date: __2021-06-17 13:36:49__

-> Finally getting tasks.
-Whatever you did to fix the problem, thanks.<br> :date: __2021-06-13 12:11:47__

 > Well designed and simple.
 Great work.
 For future tasks I would love to save a filter on date, or day of week.
 I would be more likely to find a steward shift I can attend.<br> :date: __2021-06-02 15:01:30__